The Banking Regulation Review: France

 Moreover, institutions with a balance sheet exceeding €5 billion must create a nomination committee and a compensation committee.

 In the case of credit institution groups that are subject to supervision on a consolidated basis, these specific committees may, in principle, be implemented at the level of parent companies of the consolidated group only.

-Rules governing compensation are contained in Article L511-71 et seq. of the Monetary and Financial Code.
-Some of these rules are likely to be amended upon transposition of CRD V (see Section VII.vi).
-To date, these rules provide that:
+Rules governing compensation, that are contained in Article L511-71 et seq. of the Monetary and Financial Code, have been amended by the ordinance transposing CRD V into French law; in particular, concerning the staff identified as risk takers (see Section VII.vi).
+These rules provide that:

 - the board of directors, or supervisory board, adopts and regularly reviews the compensation policy with the support and advice of the compensation committee;